We take the prevention and control of infection very seriously, and are committed to reducing healthcare associated infections.

 The infection prevention department is made up of nursing staff and microbiologists, and is closely supported by the consultant pharmacist in anti-infectives, laboratory and administrative staff.

-We provide clinical specialist advice and support on all aspects of infection prevention and control, and work with hospital staff to ensure infections identified in patients are assessed and managed effectively.
+We provide advice and support on all aspects of infection prevention and control, and work with hospital staff to ensure that patients who are identified as having an infection are assessed and cared for effectively.
 Our infection prevention nurses provide education and training, and we have an annual programme of awareness raising and events.

-Our team is involved in developing policies and guidelines and ensuring they are implemented.
-This includes promoting the Trust's antibiotic guidelines, ensuring judicious and wise use of antibiotics.
+Our team is involved in developing policies and guidelines, and making sure they are put into practice.
+This includes promoting the Trust's antibiotic guidelines, ensuring antibiotics are used wisely.

 We're also committed to learning from incidents, ensuring that infection related incidents and outbreaks are fully investigated and actions put in place to make sure similar incidents don't happen again.